 - Wrongful death: If a truck accident results in a wrongful death, the beneficiaries of the deceased individual should be compensated for the loss of their loved one.

-If you are unsure what damages you are eligible to collect after a truck accident, a California personal injury lawyer can help.
+If you are unsure what damages you are eligible to collect after a truck accident, a Newport Beach personal injury attorney can help.

 Speak With a Top-Rated California Truck Accident Lawyer

 The award-winning legal team at Younglove Law Group is passionate about providing the trusted representation you deserve after being harmed in a truck accident.
 To schedule a free consultation with one of our California truck accident lawyers, contact us online or call (949) 691-3660.